When I made my red cabbage and goji berry coleslaw the other day, I remember thinking to myself, “Wow. That’s really red.”

 Then I made a salad out of beetroot, carrot and red onion.
-As it sat next to the coleslaw, I caught myself exclaiming, “Whoa – that’s red!” and I realised that red cabbage is actually very purple.
+As it sat next to the coleslaw, I caught myself exclaiming, “Whoa!
+Now that is red!” and I realised that red cabbage is actually very purple.
 Not red.
 I think I would eat more red cabbage if it was marketed as purple cabbage.

 Facile realisations aside, both salads were so fresh and delicious that I knew I would have to make a meal of them.
 The beetroot salad was simply 1 large beetroot (grated), 1 large carrot (grated) and about a quarter of a red onion (finely chopped), with a good pinch of salt and some lemon juice.
 The coleslaw recipe was only a little more complicated.